Understanding French Tax: What is the Revenu Fiscal de Référence?

 What is the ‘Revenu Fiscal de Référence’ on my French tax notice?

-On the first page of your avis d’imposition, you’ll see the two most important figures:
+On the first page of your avis d’imposition, you’ll see two key figures:

 - The ‘somme qu’il vous reste à payer’ – the amount of tax that you owe.